Increases in plants productivity

 Between the 1960’s and the year 2000, there were spectacular increases in all crops, which grew between 1% and 3% annually.
-This means, for example, that in the case of grains, productivity increased during this period between 100% and 200%, depending on the crops.
+This means, for example, that in the case of cereals, productivity increased during this period between 100% and 200%, depending on the crops.
 Other essential crops, like potatoes, have increased almost 80% (Pingali&Rajaram.
 World wheat facts and trends.
 1999.
 CIMMYT Institute.
 Mexico DF).
 Some crops, such as tomato, have increased up to 1,000%

 To give some examples, according to the data provided by the Ministry of Agriculture, in just over 25 years, the productivity of olive trees has doubled, and that of vineyards has tripled.